nethalo/ansible-pxc-docker/README.md

-MySQL Master/Slave(s) with Docker (for Mac) containers
+Percona XtraDB Cluster with Docker containers
 ============================================

-Create a MySQL environment with Docker (for Mac).
-Single server or a Master and multiple slaves.
+Create a PXC environment with Docker.
+3 nodes by default

-See the presentation at: https://gitpitch.com/nethalo/ansible-mysql-docker#/

-Requirements
+Requirements for Mac
 ------------

 - ansible 2.3.2.0 (The version that comes with `brew install ansible` will do just fine)